Pulsar as a Weber detector of gravitational waves and a probe to its internal phase transitions: QCD Phase diagram

 \subsection{Low baryon density/ultra high temperature regime}

-There are several regions for separating this regime.
+There are several reasons for separating this regime.
 First, there are only two phases to discuss here.
 The hadron gas phase appears at low values of $\mu_B$ and relatively low temperatures.
 Boundary of this phase is denoted by the white curve, part solid, joined to dashed white curve, the joining point denoted as the {\it critical point}.
 The solid white curve denotes line of first order transition, which ends at the critical end point where the transition is second order (a continuous phase transition).
 The dashed line denotes a cross-over transition, which is not a proper phase transition (in the sense that the partition function remains analytic across this boundary).
 The entire region of the phase diagram outside this boundary, and above the solid yellow line is the second phase, the quark-gluon phase.
 Importantly, all the present and future planned heavy-ion collision experiments probe this part of the phase diagram only.
 First system to discuss here will be the early Universe denoted by the solid white arrow (almost) on the $\mu_B = 0$ line.
 The temperatures reached in the Universe in its earliest stages can reach close to the Planck temperature ($\sim 10^{19}$ GeV), depending on the inflationary models.
-The Universe, expanding and cooling from these earliest stages, reaches the quark-hadron transition temperature (where the solid dashed line intersects the $T$ axis).
-Lattice calculations are under good control for $\mu_B = 0$ case, and give the value of quark-hadron transition temperature to be $T_c = 156$ MeV.
-This value of temperature is expected to be reached in the early Universe when its age is few tens microseconds.
-Upto that time, the Universe was filled with a plasma of quarks, gluons, as well as other elementary particles, e.g. leptons, photons.
-After this time, the Universe undergoes quark-hadron transition, (which is expected to be a smooth cross over from lattice calculations) when quarks and gluons get confined into system of hadrons.
-As we mentioned, with smooth cross-over the earlier much discussed quark nugget scenario \cite{Witten:1984} is no more possible.
-Though, there have been alternate proposals for the formation of quark nuggets which do not depend on the nature of quark-hadron phase transition \cite{Ge:2017idw,Atreya:2014sca}.
+The Universe, expanding and cooling from these earliest stages, reaches the quark-hadron transition temperature (where the dashed line intersects the $T$ axis).